nwtime/ntpwww/content/en/archives/drivers/driver7.md

 <dt><tt>dut</tt></dt>

 The DUT sign and magnitude shows the current UT1 offset relative to the displayed UTC time, in deciseconds.
-It is encoded as one digit preceeded by sign.
+It is encoded as one digit preceded by sign.

 <dt><tt>lset</tt></dt>